Career Development Food Safety Management

 Find a quiet place to sit and focus on your breath, inhaling and exhaling slowly and deeply.
 If your mind starts to wander, gently bring your focus back to your breath.
 Meditation can help ease your anxiety and increase your overall sense of well-being.

-Do a Dress Rehearsal
+Do a dress rehearsal

 If you're taking a proctored exam at a test center, it's a good idea to do a dress rehearsal before test day.